szelingtan/tp/docs/UserGuide.md

 **Format:** `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] …​`

 **Input:**

 * `INDEX`: Index of patient in the displayed patient list to be edited.
   * Must be a **positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.

 **Examples:**

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the first patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the second patient to be `Betsy Crower` and clears all existing tags.

 **Note:**

+* At least one of the optional fields must be provided.
 * Medicines should be managed using `prescribe` and `unprescribe` commands.
 * Tags should be managed using `tag` and `untag` commands.

 ### Deleting a patient : `delete`

-Deletes the specified patient from the patient contact book.
+Deletes the patient at the specified index from the patient contact book.

 **Format:** `delete INDEX`

-* Deletes the patient at the specified `INDEX`.
-The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
+* `INDEX`: Index of patient in the displayed patient list to be edited.
+    * Must be a **positive integer** 1, 2, 3, …​
 * The index refers to the index number shown in the displayed patient list.

 **Examples:**

 * `list` followed by `delete 2` deletes the second patient in the patient contact book.
 * `find Betsy` followed by `delete 1` deletes the first patient in the results of the `find` command.